far17sya/MultiHex-Cipher/README.md

 # MultiHex-Cipher
-Create a unique cipher that combines letter shifting and hexadecimal encoding
+A unique cipher that combines letter shifting and hexadecimal encoding

 Step-by-step approach of the MultiHex cipher.
 Each letter in the plaintext and key is encoded to its numerical value.